wazuh/wazuh-documentation/source/learning-wazuh/virus-total.rst

         # mkdir /vt-test
         # ossec-control restart

-2. Wait about 2 minutes for the real time FIM scanning engine to initialize on the agent.
+2. Wait about two minutes for the real time FIM scanning engine to initialize on the agent.
 Confirm it is ready with this check:

     .. code-block:: console